Rao-priya/codingchallenge/README.md

 `src/practicefusioncodingchallenge/` is the main project code.  `SimilarDoctors.java` contains the code to do the similarity processing.  `Doctor.java` is the doctor model definition.  `PracticeFusionCodingChallenge.java` is the demo program.
 The test cases are in `test/practicefusioncodingchallenge/`.

+If Netbeans is unavailable, the project can be built at the command-line as follows (assuming ant is available):

 ```
 git clone https://github.com/Rao-priya/codingchallenge.git